The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/openers.md

 ⦿ Late weave Trick Attack as much as possible without clipping. \
 ⦿ Mug should be held a GCD after the opener (at next usage) then used strictly off cooldown after.\
 ⦿ It is important to prepare the Suiton prepull at -6 seconds on the countdown and use at -1 second.
-This will not pull the boss early and allows future Mudras to come off cooldown sooner.
+This will not pull the boss early and allows future mudras to come off cooldown sooner.

 ![](/img/jobs/nin/4th-gcd.png)